bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 #### The Old Testament prophets were anointed with oil

 In I Kings 19:16 Elijah is instructed by God to anoint Jehu to be king and to anoint Elisha to be his replacement as prophet.
 The anointing oil was poured upon the prophets as a sign of the Holy Ghost being poured out upon their lives.
 The prophets spoke as the very mouthpiece of God.
-God spoke through the prophets; they did not speak their own thoughts when they were prophesying but only as God spoke through them.
 The Bible uses the phrase: “the Word of the Lord,” to refer to God revealing His messages to His prophets (Jeremiah 44:24).

 #### The Old Testament priests were anointed with oil